Fixed Assets Overview

 Other Features and Options

-By using the Fixed Assets module, you can also do the following:
+The fixed asset functionality, you can also do the following:

 • Create custom depreciation methods